kjempelodott/ananas/README.md

   ******

-Total score: 9.50/20.00
+Total score: 15.00/20.00
 > evaluation/grade: Godkjent
 > final comment : bla bla ...
 >
 ```

 In case you just want to do the final evaluation/grading and comment, use the `eval` command.
-Before you start evaluating, be sure that you have an updated list of replies.
+Before you start commenting and evaluating, be sure that you have an updated list of replies.
 Use the `up` command, which is equivalent to the reload button in your browser.

 Students usually have several goes at a survey.
-The `del` command take a space separated list of indices as argument and lets you delete all the crappy replies.
+The `del` command takes a space separated list of indices as argument and lets you delete all the crappy replies.
 Even more badass, the `clean` command removes all but the best reply for each student.
-As a safety precaution, these commands print all replies to be deleted and ask for confirmation.
+As a safety precaution, `del` and `clean` print all replies to be deleted and ask for confirmation.